Dima146/spring-rest-api-security/README.md

    * The application is organised into the three-tier architecture.
 Each layer has its own logic.
    * JSON is used as a format of client-server communication messages.
    * The error/exception handling mechanism has been implemented.
-   * The application supports stateless user authentication and JWT token for authorization.
-BASIC
+   * The application supports basic authentication.
    * The custom password validation rules have been implemented.
    * DTO pattern is used for carrying data between the layers.
    * The hypermedia-based structure is used for simplifying access to the application for clients.